ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingFundamentals.md

 >
 > What is an example of pseudocode with a WHILE loop iterative statment using every-day actions or items?
 >
-> **Hint**
-> Iterative statements may contain, or be a part of sequential statements or other iterative statements.
+> **Hint:** Iterative statements may contain, or be a part of sequential statements or other iterative statements.
 >
 >> ## Solution
 >>